 Artisan Works Company Royal Engineers

 Artisan works companies were war-raised units of the Royal Engineers which were mostly formed between January and April 1940.
 At the time, the British Expeditionary Force was in France and the Royal Engineers was creating dozens of new units to work on engineering tasks in the country.
 Most artisan works companies were numbered between 651 and 723 in a numbering block they also shared with general construction companies.
+Most general construction companies had been converted into artisan works companies by early 1943.
 The role of an artisan works company was to carry out building work on the lines of communication.
 This meant that while on active service, they were often many miles behind the front line.
-In January 1940, the first war establishment of an artisan works company was published and is outlined below.
-This establishment was altered during the war.

 - Bricklayers: 32